President Eli Capilouto

 To embolden the institution’s enduring legacy, Dr. Capilouto has led a process to enrich UK’s academic experience by increasing institutional investments in merit-based financial aid and expanding the University Honors Program and Living-Learning Communities, and rebuilding academic and community spaces.
-Because of his priorities, the University has enrolled 289 National Merit, National Achievement and National Hispanic Scholars in the last two years – tripling the number of incoming Scholars and putting UK in the Top 10 public institutions enrolling these students.
+Because of his priorities, the University has enrolled 289 National Merit, National Achievement and National Hispanic Scholars in the last three years – tripling the number of incoming Scholars and putting UK in the Top 10 public institutions enrolling these students.

 Under Dr. Capilouto’s leadership, the University of Kentucky is undergoing a significant physical transformation of its academic, research, residential, health care and community spaces.
 Through partnership, increased philanthropy and effective financial management, UK is self-financing the vast majority of its more than $1.9 billion infrastructure development.